voceconnect/cms-press/readme.txt

 CMS Press opens up the ability to create and manage custom content types and taxonomies for your WordPress site.
-It adds the flexibilty to have more than just posts and pages for content by allowing the user to register their own post_types that can use their sperate theming from the post and page template along with its own permalink structure.
+It adds the flexibilty to have more than just posts and pages for content by allowing the user to register their own post_types that can use their separate theming from the post and page template along with its own permalink structure.

 Along with custom post_types, CMS Press gives users the also register their own taxonomies.
 With the addition of custom taxonomies, a user can tag or categorize content separate from the default tags and categories.